Progression: Careers, Employment and Higher Education

 Choosing a career

-While at RuTC, students are encouraged through the tutorial system and the Careers Centre to help make good decisions for their future.
-Most students transfer happily to the right course, job or other opportunities after college.
+While at RuTC, students are encouraged through the tutorial programme and the Careers Centre to help make good decisions for their future.
+Most students progress to the right course, job or other opportunities after college.

 Choosing the right course to study at RuTC